Compare 4600+ plans from over 170+ eSIM brands

-There are 100 providers and 2, 500 prepaid data plans available for use in Iraq.
-With such a wide variety of options, travelers can easily find an eSIM that meets their specific needs.
+There are over 160 travel eSIM brands and more than 4, 400 prepaid data plans available for use in Iraq.
+With such a large selection, travelers can easily find an eSIM that suits their needs.

 Iraq's telecommunications sector is served by several major Mobile Network Operators (MNOs):